TheArchives/ArchBlock/DEVELOPMENT.md

   }
   ```

-* Create a separate class that will handle all of your integration tasks
+* Create a separate class that will handle all of your integration tasks.

   ```java
   // ...